knative/docs/docs/bookstore/page-1/send-review-comment-to-broker.md

         selector:
           matchLabels:
             app: node-server
-      sink: # In this case, the sink is our broker, which is the eventing service that will receive the events
+      sink: # In this case, the sink is our Broker, which is the eventing service that will receive the events
         ref:
           apiVersion: eventing.knative.dev/v1
           kind: Broker